slatedocs/slate/source/includes/_endpoints.md

   },
   "message": "get_transactions_msg",
   "search_filters": {
-    "transaction_id": "some UUID assigned by Sila",
-    "reference_id": "the reference string sent in the header object when transaction request was made", "show_timelines": false,
+    "transaction_id": "some UUID string assigned by Sila", "reference_id": "the reference string sent in the header object when transaction request was made", "show_timelines": false,
     "sort_ascending": false,